-What to Consider When Buying Gioconda Pastel?
+What To Consider When Buying Gioconda Pastel?

 In my opinion, the fine artistic chalks from Koh-I-Noor are good, but it doesn’t mean that you should order the product right now.

 Pastel pencils are suited for drawing on paper of relatively small format, A4.
 If you prefer larger formats, they will work effectively only in conjunction with pastel sticks.
-In that case, the pencils will help you to finish your pieces by adding important tiny details, creating outlines and shading.
+In that case, the pencils will help you to finish your pieces by adding important tiny details, creating outlines, and shading.

 Even soft dry pastel leads are harder than chalk sticks.
-The Gioconda pencils aren’t an exception in spite of the fact that they went on very smoothly in comparison with similar products from Faber Castell Pitt or Stabilo.
+The Gioconda pencils aren’t an exception in spite of the fact that they went on very smoothly in comparison to similar products from Faber Castell Pitt or Stabilo.

 There is one more important thing to bear in mind.

-Many Koh-I-Noor pencils of powdery medium – not only pastel but also sanguine, charcoal, etc. – have a friable leads.
+Many Koh-I-Noor pencils of powdery medium – not only pastel but also sanguine, charcoal, etc. – have friable leads.